Atomu2014/Ads-RecSys-Datasets/README.md

 # Ads-RecSys-Datasets
-This repository collects some datasets for Ads &amp; RecSys uses, and provide easy-to-use hdf5 iterative access.
+This repository is for private use in APEX Lab via NAS, which collects some datasets for Ads &amp; RecSys uses, and provide easy-to-use hdf5 interface.
-The datasets are `iPinYou`, `Criteo`, `Avazu`, `Criteo_Challenge`, `MovieLens`, `NetFlix`, and `Yahoo Music`.
+The datasets are `iPinYou`, `Criteo`, `Avazu`, `Criteo_Challenge`.
-This repository is to introduce a more standard feature engineering, mainly focus on `multi-field categorical data`, or even `multi-value data` (or `set data`).
+The input data is in a `multi-field categorical` format, and the output data is binary.
-The hdf5 interfaces are developed by @xueyuan zhao, the easy-access-on-NAS is contributed by @tianyao chen, and @weinan zhang, @try-skycn, @minzheniu, @kevinkune make contributions to feature engineering.
+The hdf5 interfaces are developed by @xueyuan zhao, the easy-access-on-NAS is contributed by @tianyao chen, and @weinan zhang, @try-skycn, @kevinkune make contributions to feature engineering.
 This repository will be long-term maintained.

 ## Download